Graduates of the Year Awards 2025 – Jury

 • Sian Atherinos

-Sian holds a keen interest in the intersection of design and industrial spaces, with a particular focus on information delivery and aligning technical data design with user experience.
-She specialises in translating complex scientific data into accessible, engaging formats for public audiences.
-With a Bachelor’s degree in Sociology (Political Science), a Master’s degree in Digital Design and a Master’s degree in Interactive Media from Griffith University’s Queensland College of Art (QCA), she brings a multidisciplinary approach to her work.
+Sian holds a keen interest in the intersection of design and industrial spaces, with particular focus on information delivery and aligning technical data design with user experience.
+She specializes in translating complex scientific data into accessible, engaging formats for public audiences.
+With a Bachelor's degree in Sociology (Political Science), a Master's degree in Digital Design, and a Master's degree in Interactive Media from Griffith University's Queensland College of Art, she brings a multidisciplinary approach to her work.
 As Managing Director of Lubetech Pty Ltd, a Brisbane-based petrochemicals laboratory, Sian leads oil analysis, consultancy, and lubricant services.
-Her background spans the oil and gas sector, policy development and technical research, including co-authoring a study on base number analysis using FTIR spectroscopy.
-She has also led the design and production of policy publications and rebranding projects, blending analytical insight and creative strategy to deliver effective and meaningful communication.
+Her background spans the oil and gas sector, policy development, and technical research, including co-authoring studies on base number analysis.
+She has led design and production of policy publications and rebranding projects, blending analytical insight with creative strategy.

 • Isobel Baker